GM 4T60-E transmission

 The 4T60-E (and similar 4T65-E) is a series of automatic transmissions from General Motors.
 Designed for transverse engine configurations, the series includes 4 forward gears.
-The 4Txx family is an evolution of the original Turbo-Hydramatic 125 transverse automatic introduced in the late 1970s.
+The 4Txx family is an evolution of the original Turbo-Hydramatic 125 transverse automatic introduced in the late 1970s and the Turbo-Hydramatic 440 transmission developed in the mid-1980s.

 The "-E" transmission is electronically controlled and features an automatic overdrive transaxle with an electronically controlled torque converter clutch.

 The 4T65 is built at Warren Transmission in Warren, Michigan.